Rossella4712/External_Photoevaporation_FRIEDv2_module_dustpy/README.md

 See the run_test.py code for an example.

-If you use this module, please cite Gárate et al. 2023, Anania et al. (in prep.)
+If you use this module, please cite Gárate et al. 2023, Anania et al. (subm., 2024)